 I am so excited for all the wonderful and exciting new treatment options for pets suffering with allergies and severe itchy skin, a condition that has proven extremely difficult to treat.
 Immunotherapy is changing the way we have treated pet allergies in the past, and it’s much safer, with fewer side effects and more positive results.
 Immunotherapy consists of a substance given to pets that stimulates an immune response targeting specific environmental allergies in your pets.
 So how do these new treatments help our pets?

-- Apoquel is a pill that uses AK1 & JAK3 inhibitors for treating itching in dogs.
-Of course you ask, what are AK1 & JAK3 inhibitors?
+Apoquel is a pill that uses AK1 and JAK3 inhibitors for treating itching in dogs.
+Of course you ask, what are AK1 and JAK3 inhibitors?
 Our immune systems, and our pets’ immune systems, create a group of molecules (proteins, glycoproteins and peptides) called cytokines.
 Cytokines help stimulate the movement of cells towards sites of inflammation, infection and trauma.
 Specific cytokines are released by the immune system to create itchiness, which is the body’s way of fighting certain types of allergies, and letting you know that something is wrong.
 Apoquel restrains or prevents the release of certain cytokines, but only the cytokines that play a significant role in inflammation and itching caused by allergies.
 This is the first drug that is able to target only the specific immune response that creates itching!
-The recommended dose is two times per day for the first 2 weeks and reduced to one time per day to control itching.
+The recommended dose is two times per day for the first two weeks and reduced to one time per day to control itching.
 My goal, for any medication, is to keep pets on the lowest dose possible.

-- CAD is a monthly injection for dogs that contains an antibody that targets and neutralizes interleukin-31.
-But, of course, what in the world is interleukin (IL)-31?
+CAD is a monthly injection for dogs that contains an antibody that targets and neutralizes interleukin-31.
+But what in the world is interleukin (IL)-31?
 Our cells, and those of our pets, make interleukins.
 Interleukins send signals to the brain to tell our bodies things like, “This is hot,” “My skin is itching,” “This tastes horrible,” “My back hurts,” etc. Scientists have found that interleukin-31 is only found in dogs who have environmental pet allergies (flowers, soils, pollens, etc.).
 Interleukin-31 tells the brain, “I am itching.”
 Amazingly, scientists have created an antibody to isolate and attack interleukin-31 to prevent this signal from reaching the brain.
 The exciting thing about this treatment is that it uses the body’s natural immune response (antibodies attacking foreign particles) to combat itching.
 The treatment simply interrupts the cycle of itching and inflammation in dogs that have environmental pet allergies.
 The treatment consists of a monthly injection administered by your veterinarian, or at home if you are comfortable.

 I love learning and utilizing treatment options in my practice that help ease suffering in pets.
 These newer therapies are replacing older treatment options for pet allergies, such as steroids that can be harmful on the body with long-term use.
 Unfortunately, controlling common allergies and itching in our pets is very difficult and frustrating not just for me as a veterinarian, but more so for my patients and their parents.
 As I tell my clients and cannot stress enough, pet allergies are not curable, but only manageable.